ekleinod/PHPExcelHelper/README.md

 	`app/Vendor/PHPExcel`

-	Now you should have a structure
+	Now you should have a structure like

 	`app/Vendor/PHPExcel/Classes/PHPExcel/...`
 2. copy the *PHPExcelHelper* class to